djsmith-90/blogdown-website/content/experience.md

 ## Peer reviewer
- - Numerous journals, including: American Journal of Human Biology, Biology Letters, Evolution and Human Behavior, Human Nature, Acta Ethologica, Evolutionary Psychology, Evolutionary Psychological Science, Frontiers and Journal of Psychiatric Research.
+ - Numerous journals, including: American Journal of Human Biology, Biology Letters, Evolution and Human Behavior, Human Nature, Evolutionary Human Sciences, Scientitif Reports, BMJ Open and Preventative Medicine.
  - I am also a reviewer of ALSPAC papers, to ensure that ALSPAC publishing guidelines are met.
  - I have also reviewed academic books and grant proposals
+ - External Examiner for an MPhil viva

 ## Funding and awards

+ - October 2023: Co-PI on Jean Golding Institute Staff Seed Corn Funding project "Synthetic Health Data for Research Support - an exemplar from a birth cohort" (awarded £4,518)
  - June 2019: BIAZA (British and Irish Association of Zoos and Aquariums) Research Gold Award for a project I was involved in entitled ‘Using rangers to deliver a zoo-based behaviour change campaign on sustainable palm oil’ in collaboration with Bristol Zoo Gardens.
  - April 2018: Awarded £500 departmental grant by University of Bristol to attend the ‘European Human Behaviour and Evolution Association’ conference at the University of Pécs, Hungary.
  - January 2013: Fully-funded PhD position on the Leverhulme Trust-funded ‘Hunter-Gatherer Resilience Project’.